CodeClash: Benchmarking Goal-Oriented Software Engineering: Analysis

-\textbf{Models hallucinate during failure analysis and misinterpret logs and analysis outputs.} The most salient pattern are agents infering causal explanations for arena outcomes after reviewing only the opening lines of a single log file, when these lines do not even show the deciding moment in an arena.
-Behaviors of this kind are quantified in Figure~\ref{fig:llm_as_judge} (b).
-For example, \texttt{Claude Sonnet 4.5} makes uncorroborated claims about the exact reason a game was lost in more than $17\%$ of rounds on average.
-However, this behavior is much more pronounced in certain arenas, such as BattleSnake, where \texttt{Claude Sonnet 4} and \texttt{Claude Sonnet 4.5} hallucinate about loss causality in 34\% and 46\% of rounds.
+\textbf{Models hallucinate during failure analysis and misinterpret logs and analysis outputs.} The most salient pattern are agents inferring causal explanations for arena outcomes after reviewing only the opening lines of a single log file, when these lines do not even show the deciding moment in an arena.
+Behaviors of this kind are quantified in Figure~\ref{fig:llm_as_judge}(b).
+For example, Claude Sonnet 4.5 makes uncorroborated claims about the exact reason a game was lost in more than 17\% of rounds on average.
+However, this behavior is much more pronounced in certain arenas, such as BattleSnake, where Claude Sonnet 4 and Claude Sonnet 4.5 hallucinate about loss causality in 34\% and 46\% of rounds.
 Most hallucinations are misinterpretations or over-interpretations of log files and similar outputs, though claims that cannot be connected to any source also occur.

 \textbf{Models make changes without assessing their effects.} When models propose algorithmic changes, they seldom confirm whether modifications work as intended or if the new solution outperforms previous iterations.
-The prompt explicitly suggests running arena simulations between different versions of code or writing unit tests to validate intended behavior.
+Our prompts explicitly suggests running arena simulations between different versions of code or writing unit tests to validate intended behavior.
 Combining exploratory methods with self-play could likely avoid unwanted regressions.
 Nevertheless, most models deploy untested code.
-As shown in Figure \ref{fig:llm_as_judge}(c), only Claude Sonnet 4.5 validates changes in a majority of rounds (56\%), followed by GPT-5 (50\%), whereas Gemini 2.5 Pro and o3 perform meaningful validation in one out of five rounds.
+As shown in Figure \ref{fig:llm_as_judge}(c), only Claude Sonnet 4.5 validates changes in a majority of rounds (56\%), followed by GPT-5 (50\%), whereas Gemini 2.5 Pro and o3 perform validation in just one out of five rounds.